Timeline of Events Related to the Solon Township Data Center

 - 12/9/25 – Algoma Township Supervisor Kevin Green spoke to several residents who are unable to get drinking water due to soil contamination.
 Other local water systems are at maximum capacity, new wells are difficult due to contamination issues.

 - 12/17/25 – AJ Anielski shares Solon Township millage information with data center developers.
-He also states that “the [data center] company” may be eligible for the 50% tax rate, and also says “when NDAs are signed” implying the board will be signing NDAs.
+He also states that “the [data center] company” may be eligible for the 50% tax rate, and also says “when NDAs are signed” implying the board would be signing NDAs.

 - 12/23/25 – Solon Township Board Supervisor Robert Ellick signed a termination of NDA, meaning he was under NDA from June – December 2025.
 The information he learned during the time he was under NDA is upheld for 5 years, meaning he cannot discuss anything he learned during that time until 2030.